-The warm comfort that carpet provides is not just your imagination.
+No other flooring warms and insulates a room like carpet.
 Unlike other types of flooring, carpet is a natural insulator, providing additional warmth in cold seasons.

 Test results from the different carpet constructions were compared to three hard surface products - ceramic tile, laminate, and engineered hardwood - and the differences were dramatic:

-Carpet vs. engineered hardwood: From 3 to 7 times the R-value.
+- Carpet vs. engineered hardwood: From 3 to 7 times the R-value.

-Carpet vs. laminate: From 4 to 8 times the R-value.
+- Carpet vs. laminate: From 4 to 8 times the R-value.

-Carpet vs. ceramic tile: From 8 to 17 times the R-value.
+- Carpet vs. ceramic tile: From 8 to 17 times the R-value.